JohnStrunk/wahoo-results/docs/index.rst

 - Hy-Tek Meet Manager (or other meet management software that can generate scoreboard "start list" files)
 - Colorado Dolphin timing system
-- Windows 10 PC to run Wahoo!
-Results
+- Windows 10 PC to run |wr| (It can be shared with either of the above.)

 License
 =======

-Wahoo!
-Results is free, open-source software that you can download and use.
+|wr| is free, open-source software that you can download and use.
 The software is licensed under the GNU Affero General Public License, version 3.